Software-Archetypes/archetypes/configurator/README.md

 ## Use cases

-Based on problem statements from the beginning four major use cases might be identified:
+Based on problem statements from the beginning four major use cases might be identified

 1. Setting up configuration rules as an admin
 2. Adding or removing parts during configuration process as a customer